Issues in Contemporary History

 On this module we examine the role of the US in contemporary international relations.
 You will engage with US Foreign Policy after World War Two and understand key domestic and international factors that have shaped US Foreign Policy.
 You will develop a greater appreciation for how American presidents use their Foreign Policy to cement domestic and global power whilst understanding some of the diverse scholarly perspectives on the subject.

-This module examines the British intelligence community from the birth of the Security Service (MI5) and the Secret Intelligence Service (SIS or MI6) in 1909 through to the 1994 Intelligence Services Act.
-You will explore its activities primarily within the context of British domestic policy, while considering the links between the worlds of intelligence and politics.
+This module examines the British intelligence community from the birth of the Security Service (MI5) and the Secret Intelligence Service (SIS or MI6) in 1909 through to the 1994 Intelligence Services Act, exploring its activities primarily within the context of British domestic policy, while considering the links between the worlds of intelligence and politics.
+The module considers the reaction of the intelligence community to the Russian Revolution, and its subsequent battle against the Soviet Union and Communism from the inter-war years through to the end of the Cold War.

 Commemoration and Memorialisation from the Twentieth Century to the Present